ajo01/cloud-resume-challenge/README.md

 I setup automated testing with Jest and Supertest to ensure the Visit Count Lambda function was running correctly.

 `npx jest aws.test.js`

+## Challenges
+Due to how Cloudfront and DNS routing works, sometimes it took up to 24 hours for any changes in code or domain name to appear.
+This is still the case for any code pushes in the frontend app, making it difficult to validate changes in production.
+To handle this, I setup live Vercel deployments to ensure the expected changes were there.

+I also set my region as `ca-central-1` (West Canada) for my Terraform provider as this was the closest location to me.
+This was problematic as a certificate from the AWS Certificate Manager could only be requested from `us-east-1` in order to use it with Cloudfront.
+Setting up multiple providers in a convenient way in Terraform took some time but I eventually succeeded by differentiating the default and aliased providers.

+In addition, I didn't want any downtime during the transition of my manually provisioned AWS resources to the ones provisioned by Terraform.
+I did more research and discovered I could import manually created resources, which I did so.
+After importing all my resources, I used the `terraform plan` command to ensure there were minimal changes and that no resources were being destroyed.